bobgdickson/khsd-nexus-chat/README.md

 - Without `DATABASE_URL`, storage falls back to in-memory (`InMemoryStore` and `InMemoryAttachmentStore`).
 Restarting the process clears all threads, items, and uploads.
 Set `DATABASE_URL` to keep everything in PostgreSQL.
 - The server uses the OpenAI Agents SDK via `openai-chatkit`.
 Update the default model or instructions in `app/config.py` if you want a different persona.
+- The ChatKit agent exposes a `get_department_supplier_actuals` tool that queries PeopleSoft using the SQL in `app/sql/dept_supplier_actuals.sql`.
+Set `FIN_STR` to a valid SQL Server ODBC connection string so the tool can run.
 - Set `DATABASE_URL` to enable the PostgreSQL store.
 Run `alembic upgrade head` after changing models.

 ## Database & migrations